wraseman/influent-wq-generation/README.md

 ## Running the code
 - Download or clone this GitHub repository.
 If you've downloaded the repo, unzip the directory.
-- Navigated to the repository, and open the .Rproj file.
+- Navigate to the repository, and open the .Rproj file.
 - Open `run_all_scripts.R` in RStudio and click "Source".
-- Wait for simulations to run: it will take a couple hours.
+- Wait for simulations to run: it may take several hours.

-To reduce computation time, you can edit the number of simulations (default is 500) by altering `nsims` before running `run_all_scripts.R`
+To reduce computation time, you can edit the number of simulations (default is 2500) by altering `nsims` before running `run_all_scripts.R`

 ## Individual scripts
 There are five different scripts that make up the analysis in this repository: